 STEP 3.
 FIND CLIENTS THAT ARE NATURAL FITS FOR CONTENT MARKETING

-Now it’s time for rubber to meet the road, so to speak.
-It’s one thing to nail down pricing, and another to have a fulfilment method lined up.
-But it’s another thing altogether to really determine how you get those content marketing clients.
+Now, it’s time for rubber to meet road, so to speak.
+It’s one thing to nail down pricing and another to have a fulfillment method lined up.
+But it’s something else altogether to determine how you reach those potential content marketing clients.

 Thankfully, there are some low-hanging fruit opportunities for most agencies to consider.